metal3d/katenary/README.md

 It creates a subdirectory inside `chart` that is named with the `appname` option (default is `MyApp`)

+> To respect the ability to install the same application in the same namespace, Katenary will create "variable" names like `{{ .Release.Name }}-servicename`.
+So, you will need to use some labels inside your docker-compose file to help katenary to build a correct helm chart.

 What can be interpreted by Katenary:

 - Services with "image" section (cannot work with "build" section)